 - Maintain and/or promote the building of muscle mass.
 This is a huge benefit because endurance training negatively impacts muscle mass, meaning many athletes lose precious muscle.

 - Strengthen the endocrine and immune systems.
 Yet another big plus since chronic endurance training has a negative impact on both these systems.

 - Promote adequate bone density.
 The importance of this should speak for itself, but this will be of special importance to runners when you consider the risk of stress fracture.

 When you take all that into consideration as well as the ability that strength training has to correct imbalances in the body and promote neuromuscular coordination, strength training should be an essential component to your training program.
 Misconception #2 - Avoid Heavy Weights and Low Reps

 Now that you have considered resistance training as part of your endurance routine, the next misconception to deal with is exactly how an endurance athlete should go about lifting weights.
 This misconception has its roots in the belief that endurance athletes need to perform high-repetition sets, usually 15-20 or more reps.
 The idea being high-reps will build muscle endurance, which will have the best carry over to their endurance sport.
 Again, this may work in the beginning, but as an athlete becomes more experienced and improves, training must adapt accordingly.

 Keep in mind that many endurance athletes have exhausted their improvement with traditional training.
 The key to improvement now becomes identifying any deficiency.
 For endurance athletes deficient in strength related pathways, they can benefit from maximal strength training.
 Training for maximal strength requires specialized programming and relies on lifting heavy weights explosively for lower amounts of total reps.

 To illustrate this concept, here is an example of a triathlete who utilized maximal strength training in her program with very successful results.
+Case Study:

 Importance of Maximal Strength to the Endurance Athlete